wevm/viem/site/pages/zksync/actions/writeContract.md

 ---
-description: Creates, signs, and sends a new transaction to the network, with EIP712 transaction support.
+description: Executes a write function on a contract, with EIP712 transaction support.
 ---

-# sendTransaction
+# writeContract

-Creates, signs, and sends a new transaction to the network, with EIP712 transaction support.
+Executes a write function on a contract, with EIP712 transaction support.

 ## Usage